mapbender/mapbender-documentation/en/customization/yaml.rst

 Export/import/clone YAML application files over the console
 -----------------------------------------------------------

+Please go to :ref:`app_command_export_import_clone` to see the console commands.
+Find a few introductional words about what's possible with applications over the console below.

 **Export**

 Applications can be exported as .json or .yml -file over the console.